BOSTON: The parent of State Street Global Advisors is going on a communications hiring spree following the success of Fearless Girl at Cannes.

 State Street Corporation is hiring two internal communications VPs, one based in North America and another based in London, both of whom will report to Lisa Natalicchio, who was recently promoted to global head of internal comms and social business.
 It also promoted Anne McNally to global head of PR last month.

-Its asset management business, State Street Global Advisers, which was the entity responsible for Fearless Girl, is hiring a VP of PR, reporting to McNally.
+Its asset management business, State Street Global Advisors, which was the entity responsible for Fearless Girl, is hiring a VP of PR, reporting to McNally.

 McNally said the VP hires are a way to invest in creativity and PR, adding it "felt the need to grow the team in the wake of the success of Fearless Girl."